Carer’s Allowance

-Carer’s Allowance is benefit paid to people who spend at least 35 hours per week caring for a disabled person.
+Carer’s Allowance is benefit paid to people who spend at least 35 hours per week caring for a person who receives a relevant disability benefit.
 You can only make one claim for Carer’s Allowance, regardless of how many people you care for.

 To be able to claim, the person you are caring for must be in receipt of one of the following qualifying benefits:-